Sergey-Anfinogentov/GXBox_prep/doc/prepare_basemaps.md

 * *dx_km* - spatial resolution of the resulting  map in kilometers
 ## Keywords
 * *WCS* - (optional input), WCS structure, describing the projection where to map field to
 * *Carrington* - set this if the center of the patch is given as longitude and latitude (degrees) in carrington coordinate system
+* *Top* - set this keyword to create the "Top view" map